 Hindu women were being assaulted by Muslims and auctioned- like muslims of today carrying love jihad and forcibly converting Hindu women.
 Society had become a mute spectator.
 Farmers were working on empty stomachs, only for Mughals.
 Jijau was searching for a person who could fight this injustice.

-Goddess Bhavani fulfilled Jijau’s appeal as she shared Jijau’s sorrows in terms of assaults on her land, drowning of her religion and her temples, idols being broken by the Yavan enemies like Mughals, Adilshah, Nijamshah etc. Jijau and Goddess Bhavani shared the same dream of Hindu Swarajya.
+Goddess Bhavani fulfilled Jijau’s appeal as she shared sorrows in terms of assaults on her land, drowning of her Dharma (religion) and her temples, idols broken, cows slaughtered by the anti-Vedic muslim invaders.
+Jijau shared her vision of Akhand Hindu Swarajya with Maa Goddess Bhavani.

-Jijau told Shivaji the tales of King Ram, Krishna, Bheem etc. fighting the injustice and freeing of people from tyranny.
-These stories made Shivaji Raje that freedom was the only path and that is the only purpose of his life.
+Jijau told Shivaji the tales of Bhagwan Ram, Krishna, Bheem etc. fighting the injustice and freeing of people from tyranny.
+These historical stories convinced Shivaji Raje that freedom is the only path and is the only purpose of his life.
 Jijau also taught politics to her son Shivaji Raje and prepared his mindset for justice of equality, courage, valor and hardest punishments to unjust people doing wrong things.
 She personally supervised his training with various weapons.
 Due to such guidance from his own mother Jijau, Shivaji Raje was able to get himself out safely and miraculously from incidents like Shahaji Raje’s captivity, Afzalkhan’s defeat, and escape from Agra etc.

 Jijau carried out both the roles of an affectionate mother as well as giving aptitude for accomplishments as a father in his absence.
 Her intelligence and foresightedness of not trusting anti-Vedic people made Swarajya possible.